 Just think about it, doing the worst thing at the end of the day will make you feel tired and discouraged.
 It’s better to end the day with small activities that you can easily cross off of your to-do list.

 Read more about the eat the frog technique!

 Use task management apps to track multiple projects

 Keeping an eye on multiple projects can be tough, especially if your team members need to participate in all of them.
 Such a problem requires not only flexibility in task management but also good resource planning skills.

-Luckily, with a little help from a good project management tool, especially if decide to integrate it with a time tracker app, you can easily organize projects and keep an eye on deadlines and your employees’ time capacity.
+Luckily, with a little help from a good project management tool installed on your laptop for blogging, especially if decide to integrate it with a time tracker app, you can easily organize projects and keep an eye on deadlines and your employees’ time capacity.

 Use dedicated time tracking apps